jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ## Tips on Dashboards

 Have in mind that each dashboard may have an "Information" icon (as shown in the following image).
 If you point on it, you'll have aditional information on the current panel.
-Try to check it while you are browsing or analizing your data.
+Try to check it while you are browsing or analyzing your data.

 ![InfoIcon](./screenshots/help/infoicon.png)
 ___